backdrop-contrib/entityreference_autofill/README.md

   - Additional behaviors: Entity Reference Autofill, Fields: Phone Number
   - Number of values: 1
-  - Target bundles: People
+  - Target bundles: Contact Person
   - Widget type: Autocomplete

 - Create some Contact Person items and fill in their phone numbers.

 - Create a Page, and reference a Contact Person.
-The Phone Number field will be autofilled.
+The Phone Number field of the Page will be autofilled.

 Issues
 ------